Faculty Grants for Research on Europe

 Grantees may apply before gaining IRB clearance but must provide documentation of IRB approval before a grant can be awarded.

 Awards for research-related activities typically range from $500 to $2,000 and are awarded competitively.
 Applicants will be asked to show efforts to secure matching funds from their department or school or from external sources.

 Applications are closed for AY 2016-17.
 The 2017-2018 competition will be announced in October 2017.
 Please return here for updates.

 Grantees will be asked to submit a final report explaining the use of the funds and the outcomes of the supported activity.
 They may also be asked to write a short article for the ESC newsletter.

 - Complete and submit Faculty European Grant Competition Application.

 - Submit a detailed budget listing all estimated expenses.

 - Submit a written proposal of no more than five double-spaced pages.
 In the text of the proposal, please include a section addressing precisely how the funds will be used.

 - Submit a copy of the IRB approval documentation.

-Please direct questions about the European Grant Competition to Allyson Delnore, ESC Associate Director at email@example.com or 412-624-5404.
+Applications should be sent electronically to firstname.lastname@example.org by the deadline.
+Late applications will not be considered.
+Please direct questions about the European Grant Competition Allyson Delnore, Associate Director, for further information at email@example.com or 412-624-5404.